ethersphere/ethswarm-nextjs/content/pages/get-bzz.md

                   price-tracking websites such as [Coingecko](https://www.coingecko.com/en/coins/swarm#markets)
                   or [Coinmarketcap](https://coinmarketcap.com/currencies/ethereum-swarm/markets/)
                   under their ‘markets’ tab.
+              - template: feature
+                title: Bridges
+                bridges: true
+                content: For purchasing BZZ from one chain to another, you can use the following bridges
           title: How to get BZZ
           id: "how-to-get-bzz"
           content: |-